 I’ve been thinking a lot about opportunities like this.
 Opportunities that don’t come around too often.
 Opportunities to spend time with people who are really important to me.

 My parents and I are very close.
 Like best friends.
 Karla, my fiancé, is also best friends with them.
 I have family all over Canada and especially in Newfoundland.
 I don’t see them often.
 Many have died already.
 It really makes one realize how fast time goes and how precious that time really it is.

 This seemed like a precious and priceless opportunity.

 So I turned their one-week trip into a three-week drive and we jumped in and headed east.
-As of now, we’ve gone through the tunnels of Moose Jaw, met one of Karla’s childhood friends in Winnipeg, Spent some time in a lakeside house in Northern Ontario, jumped on extreme roller-coasters in Canada’s Wonderland, Peered out over Toronto from the top of the CN Tower, watched an amazing light show at Parliament in Ottawa, watched the fury of Niagara Falls from the Maid of the Mist and walked around Old Montreal eating smoked meat sandwiches and poutine.
+As of now, we’ve gone through the tunnels of Moose Jaw, met one of Karla’s childhood friends in Winnipeg, Spent some time in a lakeside house in Northern Ontario, jumped on extreme roller-coasters in Canada’s Wonderland, Peered out over Toronto from the top of the CN Tower, watched an amazing light show at Parliament in Ottawa after enjoying the Byward market, watched the fury of Niagara Falls from the Maid of the Mist and walked around Old Montreal eating smoked meat sandwiches and poutine.
 Tasty.

 Over the next week, we will be strolling through the beautiful city of Quebec, watching the highest tides in the world in New Brunswick, driving across Prince Edward Island, eating fish n’ chips in Halifax, visiting the UNESCO World Heritage town of Lunenburg and then taking the ferry across to Newfoundland for another two-weeks of amazing scenery, whale-watching, icebergs, family visits, fishing and hiking through the UNESCO World Heritage Site of Gros Morne National Park.